Life at USF

 This living-learning community explores issues of diversity, inequality, social justice, and social change.
 To do so, we draw upon the idea of "crossing borders and discovering home."
 For us, borders refer to real and imagined boundaries placed around us as individuals, and as members of various communities.
 Named after the late Esther Madríz, beloved USF professor of sociology who embodied the Ignatian ideals of education of the whole person as a means toward social justice, Esther Madríz Diversity Scholars examine and challenge these boundaries to gain a fuller understanding of ourselves and the world around us.

-For 2020-2021, EMDS LLC will focus on Afro-Caribbean diasporic music, arts, and community organizing against displacement from San Francisco to San Juan.
+For 2022-2023, EMDS LLC will focus on Afro-Caribbean diasporic music, arts, and community organizing against displacement from San Francisco to San Juan.
 Puerto Rican art and cultural practices have played a key role in helping people survive the violence of Spanish and U.S. colonialism, and in sustaining struggles for social change on the island and in the diaspora.
 We will consider how communities organize for autonomy and sustainability, and the particular role of art, healing and grassroots organizing in the fight for home, whether it is to defend the earth, stay in one’s home, or to migrate and begin anew.
+Two key features of the EMDS LLC are ongoing engagement with local community organizations in the Bay Area and a transborder travel-study trip to Puerto Rico during Intersession (January 2023)

 Current and Incoming students can see more information and apply on the EMDS myUSF site.